How can we help?

 • Your iPrescribe username and password

-• Valid NPI number in the iPrescribe system
+• A valid NPI number in the iPrescribe system

 Important notes:

-• You'll need the token every time you log in to iPrescribe
+• You will need your token every time you log in to iPrescribe.

 Authentication method requirements: